biokys/budgetbakers-import-scripts/scripts/fioBank/README.md

 This script serves for exporting payment records from FIO Bank API.
 For script usage see `--help`.

 ## Usage
-Script takes two these params:
+Script takes three these params:

  * `--token` -- personal token for accessing FIO Bank API.
  * `--initRunDate` -- from when to start fetching bank records